 Although it is best practice to use a continuous integration tool like Jenkins to build and test application code, database code and its accompanying business logic is often overlooked.
 Database code comes in the form of stored procedures, functions, views, triggers, and CLR objects.
 If it is deemed important to test application code as part of a CI process, the same must apply to the database.

-SQL CI is part of DLM Automation, a suite of tools that plug into your build server or release management tool letting you apply continuous integration processes to Microsoft SQL Server databases.
+SQL Change Automation plugs into your build server or release management tool letting you apply continuous integration processes to Microsoft SQL Server databases.
 When used from within a continuous integration tool like Jenkins, you can create a smooth process where you can build and deploy databases alongside your application code, thus enabling both your application and your database developers to enjoy the benefits of continuous integration.

 The plugin is available for free.
 To install it:

 - Open the Jenkins Dashboard.